lit-apps/lit-app/packages/cmp/field/record/releaseNotes/launch.md

 The voice recording tool is accessible with the keyboard.
 The user can tab through the buttons and activate them with the `Enter` or `Space` key.
 Focused buttons are highlighted with a distinctive border.
 They are also announced by assistive technologies like screen readers.

+The main button (`Record` if no recording was performed, or `Listen`) is announced as `Record` followed by the question label,  or `Listen` followed by the question label by assistive technologies.

 Each action (e.g. `Recording completed` or `Recording Paused`) is reflected by a helper text below the buttons.
 Those actions are also announced by assistive technologies.

 ### Reactive Layout